mojtaba-research/mojtabaa.github.io/_pages/about.md

 ## About Me

-I am a second year Ph.D. student in T\&O at the Ross School of Business (University of Michigan) where I am advised by Izak Duenyas and Roman Kapuscinski.
+I am a second year Ph.D. student in T&O at the Ross School of Business (University of Michigan) where I am advised by Izak Duenyas and Roman Kapuscinski.
 I am also pursuing an M.S. in Statistics.
-Previously, I earned a Ph.D. in Transportation Systems Engineering, ann an M.Sc. in Industrial and Operations Engineering from the University of Michigan, and dual B.Sc. degrees in Mathematics and Civil Engineering from Sharif University of Technology.
+Previously, I earned a Ph.D. in Transportation Systems Engineering, and an M.Sc. in Industrial and Operations Engineering from the University of Michigan, and dual B.Sc. degrees in Mathematics and Civil Engineering from Sharif University of Technology.

-My current research focuses on designing dynamic experimentation, inspection, and statistical tests in strategic environments—a pursuit that integrates online decision-making, statistical inference, and operations research.
-I leverage tools like stochastic systems analysis, approximation algorithms, online learning, and large deviation analysis to address complex challenges in these areas.
-My work has been recognized with honors such as the Rackham Predoctoral Fellowship (2022) IBM best student paper award finalist (2024).
+My current research focuses on designing dynamic experimentation, inspection, and statistical tests in strategic environments.
+My research integrates online decision-making, statistical inference, and operations research, leveraging tools like stochastic systems analysis, approximation algorithms, online learning, and large deviation analysis.
+My work has been recognized with honors such as IBM best student paper award finalist (2024) and the Rackham Predoctoral Fellowship (2022).

 ## Education